popphp/docs/getting_started/routing.rst

 Dynamic Routing
 ---------------

 Dynamic routing is also supported.
-You can define routes as outlined in the example above and they will be dynamically mapped and routed to the correct controller and method.
+You can define routes as outlined in the examples below and they will be dynamically mapped and routed to the correct controller and method.
 Let's assume your application has the following controller class: